 I also use this same strategy with dish soap.

 Read what this “Domestic Lab Rat” wrote about the most powerful cleaning chemical out there and why you can scientifically get by with using less soap and more water.

 I make my own laundry detergent.
 3T borax, 3T Arm & Hammer Washing Soda, 2T Dawn(original blue), 1 capful of Purex Scent beads(blue bottle) and water and thats it !
 Makes one(1) gallon.
 Probably costs about .50 a gallon.

 Here’s how I mix it: Pour borax, washing soda, dawn and scent beads (if desired) into a one-gallon container.
 Add 4 cups of HOT water and stir to combine ingredients.
 Once combined fill container to top with cold water.
 DONE !
 It doesn’t create much lather…but it cleans like a champ !!
 It also can be used in High-Efficiency washers.
 I just love this stuff !!

 And my own Fabric Softener: 2 cups Suave Conditioner (I use 1.00 bottles), 3 cups white vinegar, 6 cups of water.
 Mix all together.
 DO NOT STIR !!
 Use the same amount as you would normally use.
 I love this stuff too !!
 Natalie G – Las Cruces, NM

 Frugal Dryer Sheet – Sock Your Fabric Softener

-A small bottle of fabric softener last me about 8 months.
-Take an old sock or wash cloth and add 1 teaspoon of fabric softener.
+A small bottle of fabric softener lasts me about 8 months.
+Take an old sock or washcloth and add 1 teaspoon of fabric softener.
 Throw it in the dryer and you have an instant dryer sheet for almost no cost!
 Cheryl Feathers – Summerville, SC

 Cheap Window Cleaner